cameronjdavis/cc_arrays/arrays.md

 p grades.sample # select a random element from the array
 ```

-We can interogate an array about its contents.
+We can interrogate an array about its contents.

 ```
 # checks if any element in the array meets the criteria